SynBody: Synthetic Dataset with Layered Human Models for 3D Human Perception and Modeling: Related Works

 \textbf{Human Parametric Models.} Several 3D human parametric models, such as SMPL~\cite{loper2015smpl}, SMPL-X~\cite{pavlakos2019expressive}, and GHUM~\cite{xu2020ghum}, have been developed to generate 3D human meshes from parameters that represent the human pose and shape using linear blend skinning.
 SMPL-X~\cite{pavlakos2019expressive} extends SMPL~\cite{loper2015smpl} by combining FLAME~\cite{li2017learning} and MANO~\cite{romero2022embodied} for the head and hands, respectively, and is trained on a large number of real scans to provide a strong basis for shape variations.
 However, SMPL-X only produces naked body meshes, and we aim to enhance its realism by building a layered parametric model that includes hair, clothes, and accessories.
 The proposed model leverages the shape basis of SMPL-X while providing realistic dressed human meshes.

-\textbf{Human Pose and Shape Estimation.} Several methods~\cite{kanazawa2018end,kolotouros2019learning,kocabas2020vibe,kocabas2021pare,pang2022benchmarking} have been proposed to estimate 3D human pose and shape parameters.
-HMR~\cite{kanazawa2018end} directly regresses these parameters in an end-to-end manner, while SPIN uses an optimization step~\cite{kolotouros2019learning} to guide the learning process towards pseudo 3D labels.
+\textbf{Human Pose and Shape Estimation.} Several methods~\cite{kanazawa2018end,kolotouros2019learning,kocabas2020vibe,kocabas2021pare,pang2022benchmarking,wang2023zolly,zeng2022smoothnet,zeng2022deciwatch,zeng2021learning} have been proposed to estimate 3D human pose and shape parameters.
+HMR~\cite{kanazawa2018end} directly regresses these parameters in an end-to-end manner, while SPIN uses an optimization step~\cite{kolotouros2019learning} to guide the learning process towards pseudo-3D labels.
 PARE~\cite{kocabas2021pare} employs part attention to tackle occlusion, and VIBE~\cite{kocabas2020vibe} leverages temporal information in videos for SMPL estimation.
-To increase the data scale in a low-cost budget, several synthetic datasets have been proposed.
+Apart from building low-cost data collection solutions~\cite{cai2022humman}, synthetic datasets have become a promising alternative to efficiently scale up data.
 SURREAL~\cite{Varol2017LearningFS} renders textured SMPL body models in real-image backgrounds but does not account for cloth geometry, resulting in unrealistic subjects.
 AGORA~\cite{patel2021agora} renders real human scans in a virtual world and provides high-quality synthetic data for image-based approaches.
 HSPACE~\cite{bazavan2021hspace} places animated human models in various scenes to provide training data for video-based methods, and increases the variation of human shape via refitting.
 GTA-Human~\cite{cai2021playing} captures videos and optimizes corresponding SMPL annotations from video games.
 However, the diversity of subjects in current datasets is limited by either body shapes or cloth types.